twilio/workshop/docs/setup.rst

 Install Python
 --------------

-Open up a terminal or command prompt window and type the following
+Open up Terminal or command prompt window and type the following command.
+If you aren't sure how launch your command prompt, ask a TA or a neighbor help.

 .. code-block:: bash

    $ python --version

-If the output contains either Python 2.6.x or Python 2.7.x, your Python installation is ready to go.
-Some of you may have Python 3.x installed.
-Sadly, the twilio-python_ helper library only works with Python 2.6 or Python 2.7.
+If the output contains Python 2.7.x, your Python installation is ready to go.

 Find and download the installation for your operating system.